seananderson/phd/introduction.md

 asking how often and how severely process deviations---the multiplicative stochastic jumps in abundance from time step to time step---are more heavy tailed than the commonly assumed normal distribution.
-I develop and simulation test a Bayesian heavy-tailed Gompertz population model and apply it to hundreds of populations from around the world.
+I develop and simulation test a black-swan detection method based on a heavy-tailed Gompertz population model and apply it to hundreds of populations of mammals, birds, insects, and fishes.
 I find strong evidence for black swan dynamics, although they are rare and unrelated to life-history characteristics.
 Importantly, the black swan events are almost always downwards events, which given previous work on the importance of catastrophes to population persistence times, has important implications for estimates of extinction risk that typically rely on normal-tailed population dynamics.
+TODO WRAP UP SENTENCE PARAPHRASE THIS:
+Together, my thesis further develops the expanding field of ecological portfolios and in doing so contributes to our understanding of variance (chapter 2), covariance (chapter..., and extreme events in ecological systems.

 <!--Risk assessment is a critical component to biological conservation and
     management [@burgman2005].
 Conservation biology has typically used metrics